NBN Co (nbn or the Company) was established in 2009 to design, build and operate Australia’s fast, wholesale local access broadband network.

-Our key objective is to ensure all Australians have access to fast broadband as soon as possible, at affordable prices, and at least cost. nbn is a wholesaler, which means we give Australia’s telephone and internet providers access to the nbn™ broadband access network.
+Our key objective is to connect Australia and bridge the digital divide. nbn is a wholesaler, which means we give Australia’s telephone and internet providers access to the nbn™ network.
 These providers then sell telephone and internet plans to Australian organisations and the public.

 You can read more about us and our objectives on our website.

 We understand that your privacy is important to you, and we value your trust.
 That’s why we protect your personal information and aim to be clear and open about what we do with it.

 From time to time, we will update this Policy.
 You can always find the most up-to-date version on our website at nbnco.com.au/privacy.

 We only collect your personal information when we need it to provide and improve our services, manage our business and to comply with the law.
 The kinds of personal information that we collect depends on how you interact with us.
 Here are some examples.

 We are required by law to tell the public about the rollout of the nbn™ network, including when the network will be available in different areas and when connections to the old network will no longer work.
 To do this, we send letters to the homes and businesses in an area that are able to connect to the nbn™ network.

 If you have signed up for email updates on the delivery of the nbn™ network, we will also send you emails about the network.
 You can opt out of receiving updates at any time by using the 'unsubscribe' link in the updates.